Ordinary Time: September 17th

 - Learn more about the Code of Canon Law and what canon lawyers do, compared to regular lawyers.

 - Read the Congregation for the Doctrine of the Faith's document, Doctrinal Note on Some Questions Regarding the Participation of Catholics in Political Life.

-- Read The Seven Words on the Cross and The Art of Dying Well by St. Robert Bellarmine online.
+- Read The Seven Words Spoken on the Cross and The Art of Dying Well by St. Robert Bellarmine online.